Truck vs Car Accidents: What’s The Difference?

-A truck and car accident are different but these auto accident cases are often treated the same by Michigan lawyers because the underlying Michigan No-Fault laws and filing requirements are the same.
+Truck vs car accident?
+Are they the same?
+No, they are different but these auto accident cases are often treated the same by Michigan lawyers because the underlying Michigan No-Fault laws and filing requirements are the same.
 But there are critical differences that separate truck and car accident cases from other types of Michigan auto negligence cases.
 Truck accident lawyers who understand and respond immediately to these unique laws, safety regulations and truck company defense tactics are best positioned to help those injured in serious commercial truck accidents — especially since truck crashes are increasing daily on the freeways of Michigan’s congested cities, like Southfield, Detroit, Lansing and Traverse City.

 Certain Laws Apply Only to Michigan Truck Accidents

 For starters, a truck and car accident differ because there are specific federal and state laws that apply to truck accident injury cases that do not apply to other types of accident injury cases.
 The Federal Motor Carrier Safety Administration regulations (Title 49, parts 350-399) govern all trucks engaged in interstate traffic.
 Since the Michigan Department of Public Safety has adopted title 49, parts 382-384 and 390-399 of the federal regulations, the laws now apply to all trucks driving on Michigan roads.

 Another differentiating factor between a truck and car accident is that there are specific notice requirements under state and federal law that many local attorneys simply would not know — unless they are experienced with Michigan truck accidents and the special laws that apply.